wur-bioinformatics/introduction-to-bioinformatics/week5.md

 PacBio sequencing library construction and circular consensus sequencing
 :::
-%#% Figure pacbio seems to be an alteration of the figures found on the website of the University of Exeter (https://biosciences.exeter.ac.uk/sequencing/equipment/pacbio/sequel/), which itself seems to be derived from the PacBio website.
-The original images can no longer be found on the PacBio website.
+%#% Figure pacbio seems to be an alteration of the figures http://www.pacb.com/wp-content/uploads/2015/08/SMRT_Technology.SMRTbell_Template.jpg and https://speakerdeck.com/pacbio/pacbio-template-preparation?slide=5
 The read length of this technology is determined by the size of the input fragment and the length of time the polymerase functions (the high-energy laser light slowly degrades the enzyme over time).
 Median read lengths vary